Course guide of International Business Management (23511D1)

 Ordinary assessment session

-• Practical part (50% of the total).This consists of solving a case study based on the topics of the course.
-Students who have passed this part through the continuous assessment system will not have to take it in the final examination.
-The continuous assessment system is based on attendance, participation, and evaluation of the proposed practical activities.
-To opt for this system, the student must attend and participate in at least 60% of the proposed activities.
+- Practical component (50% of the final mark): This consists of solving a case study related to the course topics.
+Students who have passed this part through the continuous assessment system will not be required to complete it in the final examination.
+The continuous assessment system is based on attendance, participation, and assessment of the proposed practical activities.
+To be eligible for this system, students must attend and actively participate in at least 60% of the proposed activities.

 Extraordinary assessment session